Tron: Legacy (soundtrack): Critical reception

 Christian Clemmensen of Filmtracks.com spoke highly of the score, awarding the music 4 out of 5 stars calling it "a success of a score", but panned its treatment on the various commercial releases stating, "There have been many disgraceful releases of soundtracks over the previous ten years, but the situation with Tron: Legacy not only establishes a new low in terms of the division of the score onto differing products, but also makes no sense for the market in 2010.
 In order for a fan of this score to acquire all of the commercially available music for Tron: Legacy (amounting to almost 80 minutes), he or she will be forced, at least initially, to purchase three of four separate products.
 Forget the fact that 79 minutes of this score would have fit nicely onto one CD."

 The soundtrack debuted at number 10 on the Billboard 200 albums chart with sales of 71,000 copies.
 This marked the duo's first top 10 album/soundtrack in the United States.
 In its second week, the soundtrack dropped to number 33 on the Billboard 200.
 It managed to sell an additional 67,000 copies in its third week of release, coming in at number 27 on the Billboard 200.
 In its fourth week, the soundtrack rose to a new peak position of number 6 on the Billboard 200 selling an additional 54,000 copies.
 In its fifth week, the album reached a new peak of number 4 by selling 34,000 copies.
 As of November 17, 2011, Tron: Legacy was awarded with a gold certification for 500,000 units sold.
-It has sold 588,000 copies as of May 2013.
+On January 10, 2023, it was certified platinum with over 1 million units sold.